 - Turn right into the parking lot and you’ll see a kiosk with information

 There is no water or restrooms at the trailhead so come prepared and ready to go.
 Be sure to bring a hiking daypack (or waistpack if that’s your thing) with water, snacks, and any hiking essentials you might need.
+Because there is no shade on this hike, you’ll want to dress properly for a desert hike by covering up your skin and wearing sunscreen.

 The Corona Arch Hike